The Quantization Monte Carlo method for solving radiative transport equations: Introduction and motivation

 We present briefly the principles of the Monte Carlo method used to solve the transport equation~\eqref{eq:transport} and the problem of the diffusion limit in a general setting.
 We then present the state of the art of the methods that treat this high collisions regime.
-Consider the integro-differential transport equation of the form~: